On nodal deformations of singular surfaces in $\mathbb P^3$: Deformations of surfaces with an ordinary singularity

 \section{Deformations of surfaces with an ordinary singularity}

 In this section we consider Problem \ref {prob:main} for a reduced surface $S$ of degree $n$ in $\mathbb P^3$ with a unique \emph{ordinary singularity} in $p$ of multiplicity $m$.
 Recall that $S$ has a point of multiplicity $m$ at $p$ if, given the minimal desingularization $f: S'\longrightarrow S$ of $S$ at $p$, then, the exceptional divisor of $S'$ over $p$ is a plane curve $C$ of degree $m$.

-If the curve $C$ is smooth, then one says that the singularity of $S$ at $p$ is ordinary.
-If $C$ is a \emph{general} plane curve of degree $m$ we will say that $p$ is a \emph{general ordinary multiple} point.
-If $C$ is reduced and nodal, we will say that $p$ is a \emph{quasi--ordinary multiple} point.
+\begin{definition} With the above notation, if the curve $C$ is smooth and $S'$ can be obtained from $S$ by blowing up only once at $p$, then one says that the singularity of $S$ at $p$ is ordinary.
+If moreover $C$ is a \emph{general} plane curve of degree $m$ we will say that $p$ is a \emph{general ordinary multiple} point.
+If $C$ is reduced and nodal and $S'$ can be obtained from $S$ by blowing up only once at $p$, we will say that $p$ is a \emph{quasi--ordinary multiple} point. \end{definition}

 We note that the family $\mathcal T_{n,m}$ of surfaces of degree $n$ in $\mathbb P^3$ with a point of multiplicity $m$ is irreducible of dimension

 (where $\delta_0(m)$ is defined in \eqref{eq:lim}) and the general point of $\mathcal T_{n,m}$ corresponds to a surface with a general ordinary singularity of multiplicity $m$.